![CDATA[ [if IE 9] ]]>

 -For specimen preparation guidance, see in Special Instructions on Mayo Labs website.
 For this test, 6mm x 6mm x 10 slides is preferred: approximate/equivalent to 360 mm(2) with the minimum acceptable of 4mm x 4mm x 10 slides: approximate/equivalent to 144mm(2).

-This test is not designed to differentiate between somatic and germline alterations.
+This test cannot differentiate between somatic and germline alterations.
 Additional testing may be necessary to clarify the significance of results if there is a potential hereditary risk.

-A negative (wild-type) result does not rule out the presence of a mutation or rearrangement that may be present but below the limits of detection of this assay.
-The analytical sensitivity of this assay for sequence reportable alterations is 15% mutant allele frequency with a minimum coverage of 100 times in a sample with 30% or greater tumor content, and for rearrangements is a minimum coverage of 10 targeted fusion reads with 5 unique fusion molecules in a sample with 10% or greater tumor content.
+A negative result does not rule out the presence of a variant or fusion that may be present below the limits of detection of this assay.
+The analytical sensitivity of this assay for sequence reportable alterations is 5% mutant allele frequency with a minimum coverage of 500X in a sample with 20% or more tumor content.
+The analytical sensitivity for fusions is a minimum coverage of 10 targeted fusion reads with 5 unique fusion molecules in a sample with 10% or greater tumor content.